 Simply use 1/4 cup of water for a water saute instead of butter or oils.
 Your cinnamon apples will still be great and extra healthy too!

 Absolutely!
 You can swap the cornstarch for arrowroot, another thickening agent.
 Also, you can simply omit the cornstarch all together, while adding half the amount of water called for.
 You won’t have the thick syrup, but your cinnamon apples will still be delicious with a little juice.
 Alternately, omit the water all together for a dryer cinnamon apples recipe.

-What To Pair With Cinnamon Apples?
+What To Serve With Cinnamon Apples?